rse/asty/README.md

 About
 -----

-ASTY is a Generic Abstract Syntax Tree (AST) library for JavaScript, i.e., it provides a hierarchical data structure for holding the syntax abstraction of an arbitrary formal language.
-It is usually used in combination with a parser generator like [PEG.js](http://pegjs.org/) to carry the results of the parsing step and to provide the vehicle for further processing of those results.
+ASTy is a Generic Abstract Syntax Tree (AST) library for JavaScript, i.e., it provides a hierarchical data structure for holding the syntax abstraction of an arbitrary formal language.
+It is usually used in combination with a parser generator like [PEG.js](http://pegjs.org/) (and then especially with its utility class [PEGUtil](http://github.com/rse/pegjs-util)) to carry the results of the parsing step and to provide the vehicle for further processing of those results.

 Usage
 -----

-ASTY provides a class for the construction of a single AST node.
+ASTy provides a class for the construction of a single AST node.
 The tree of AST nodes is formed by linking child nodes into a parent node.
-The class API (in a notation somewhat resembling TypeScript type definitions) is:
+The ASTy API, here assumed to be exposed through the variable `ASTY`, provides the following methods (in a notation somewhat resembling TypeScript type definitions) is:

 - `new ASTY(type: String, attrs?: {[name: String]: [value: Object]}, childs?: ASTY[]): ASTY`:<br/>
   Create a new ASTY node and optionally already set attributes and add child nodes.